 Mike Tyson Net Worth

 Mike “Iron Mike” Tyson is one of the most famous boxers in history — the youngest heavyweight champion ever and a cultural icon.
-Despite earning an estimated $400 million in his career, Tyson famously declared bankruptcy in 2003.
-Our editorial estimate places his 2026 net worth at around $10 million, reflecting a steady rebuild.
+Despite generating roughly $400 million in career purses, Tyson famously declared bankruptcy in 2003.
+As of mid-2026, published estimates of his net worth range from $20 million to $30 million, up sharply from the ~$10 million figure that circulated before his 2024 Netflix bout against Jake Paul.

 Overview